mongodb-labs/django-mongodb/docs/source/ref/models/fields.rst

             class Book(models.Model):
                 author = EmbeddedModelField(Author)

-See :doc:`embedded-models` for more details and examples.
+See :doc:`/topics/embedded-models` for more details and examples.

 .. admonition:: Migrations support is limited